 Tuesday, December 3, 12:15 - 13:45 Uhr, U5/02.18 (An der Universität 5)

-Film adaptations of novels offer a fragmentary, often exaggerated, perspective of their sources, simply because of the compression of time, time itself being the focus of Baldwin’s work and Jenkins’ visual representation.
+Film adaptations of novels offer a fragmentary, often exaggerated, perspective of their sources, simply because of the compression of time, time itself being the focus of James Baldwin’s work and Jenkins’ visual representation.
 Narrative time in both mirrors the disintegration of the central black family as it faces the political racism it cannot seemingly challenge.
 It creates a sense of displacement and uncertainty that, at a distance, approaches the non-linear creation by Christopher Nolan’s Memento, a movie that demonstrates an extreme version of a detective lost in time.

 In this talk, Prof. Hellwig will focus not on the decoding effort it takes to understand Nolan’s version, but on the meaningful ways Baldwin portrayed the black family, black women, and black men in a world that might seem equally confusing to Nolan’s detective, forever lost in his anterograde amnesia, unable to form new memories.
 The new memories formed by both Baldwin’s novel and Jenkins’ film are suggestive of strategies to cope with political repression and social uncertainty.
 Jenkins changed Baldwin’s narrative, to be sure, but the ending (allowing Frank to live and forcing Fonny, in prison, and Tish, raising their son, to live apart) may reflect a current anxiety about the status of the black family.
 In Baldwin’s novel there is hope that new memories can be formed, while Jenkins erases that hope in the abyss of political racism.